-There are several reasons, I believe, that could explain the reason for the‘s lack of sales.
-Some of these problems have been festering for nearly 30 years; and others are far more recent.
-I’ll explore as many of them as I can.
+There are several reasons, I believe, that could explain the reason for the Nintendo Wii U’s lack of sales.
+Some of these problems have been festering for nearly 30 years; while others are far more recent.

-Firstly, I’d like to point out that, thoughis down, they are not out of the game.
+Before we get started I’d like to point out that, though Nintendo is down, they are not out of the game.
 The many (many!) calls for Nintendo to become a games only company are both ludicrous and premature.

 No adult franchises and a unhealthy dependence on children

 Name a Nintendo series or character that’s primarily aimed at adults.
 Seriously name one.
-Because off the top of my head, the closest I can think of is the .
+Because off the top of my head, the closest I can think of is the Metroid series.

 In it he quotes a Nintendo executive saying that: